Drfeelgood16/Obsidian-Vault/School/Plato/Republic.md

 What I do agree with is that a wholly evil man will create strife and will have a hard time cooperating.

 # Book 2
+Glaucon:
+They say that to do injustice is good, but to suffer injustice is evil to greater extent than the good it injustice does.
+From the experience of these injustices, we create laws and governments to have neither the good nor the bad.
+Justice is a compromise between doing injustice and not being punished and suffering justice and having no recourse.
+Those who practice justice do so involuntarily because they do not possess the power to inflict injustice.
+If we were to give the just and unjust man the power to do unjust things we will find both of them doing injustices according to their desires.